 In general, these rules also apply to entrepreneurs from EU Member States in Austria.

-Declarations must generally be submitted online, unless this is infeasible due to a lack of the necessary technology (no internet connection).
+Tax returns must generally be submitted online, unless this is infeasible due to a lack of the necessary technology (no internet connection).
 Only then may official forms be used.
-Additionally, those taxable parties who submit their tax declarations themselves may file their declaration in paper form if their previous year’s turnover does not exceed 35,000 Euro.
+Additionally, those taxable parties who submit their tax returns themselves may file their tax returns in paper form if their previous year’s turnover does not exceed 35,000 Euro.

 FinanzOnline (→ BMF)German text